 If you want to be bold and stand out (in a good way).
 You have to take chances.

-The most successful campaign that spent the least amount of money was actually a student project.
+One of the most successful coronavirus ad campaigns was the one that spent the least amount of money and was actually a student project.

 Perhaps there’s room for a better creative strategy paired with a digital angle.